tsedio/tsed/docs/readme.md

 backers:
  type: cols
  title: Our <b>Backers</b>
- description: Thank you to all our backers who contributes to our project! 🙏
+ description: Many thanks to each of our backers for contributing to our project! 🙏
  cta:
    label: Become Backers
    url: https://opencollective.com/tsed#backers